NiLuJe/FBInk/README.md

 See the [public header](fbink.h) for basic API usage.
 Launch the `fbink` tool with no argument for a quick manual.

+NOTE: It currently makes absolutely *NO* attempt at handling rotation, because that currently appears to be the right thing to do with current Kobo FW versions.
+YMMV on older FW, or if something else is fudging with fb rotation.

 # How does it look?

 Like this :).